 Strength Training Exercises

-I am going to give you a few exercises that will help you get started, or to help you continue with the program you are already using.
-Use these as a foundation or to simply add to your workout arsenal at home.
+I am going to give you a few strength training movements that will help you get started, or to help you continue with the program you are already using.
+Use these as a foundation or to simply add to your training arsenal at home.
 NOW is the time for you to make the decision to make your own home gym, or go to your local fitness center and sign up.
 But at the very least, your garage, back yard or local park will suffice, no more excuses!

 You don’t have to feel or be in perfect shape to exercise.
 Throw that mindset in the garbage.
 Exercise will MAKE YOU BETTER!
 No matter what shape you are in or age you are starting.
 Think to train smarter and not harder, being consistent more so than resistant.
 YOU CAN DO THIS!